AbelGuzman1/darkneko.github.io/content/publication/conference-paper/index.md

 ---
-title: 'Desarrollo de Aplicaciones Web Responsivas con Metodologías Ágiles'
+title: 'Análisis Técnico Completo: Centro Médico CEDOMEDI - Implementación de SEO y UX Modernas'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here